Abolition of the Ottoman sultanate: Background

 The Ottoman entry into World War I with the Central Powers occurred on 11 November 1914.
 The Middle Eastern theatre of World War I ended with the signing of the Armistice of Mudros on 30 October 1918.
-The Occupation of Constantinople by British, French and Italian forces occurred on 13 November 1918.
+The Occupation of Istanbul by British, French and Italian forces occurred on 13 November 1918.

 The partitioning of the Ottoman Empire began with the Treaty of London (1915) and continued with multiple agreements, mostly unilateral among the Allies.
 British troops began to occupy the key buildings of the Empire and arrest nationalists after the establishment of military rule on the night of 15 March 1920.
 On 18 March 1920 the Ottoman parliament met and sent a protest to the Allies that it was unacceptable to arrest five of its members.
 That was the last meeting of the body and marked the end of the Ottoman political system.
 Sultan Mehmed VI dissolved the General Assembly of the Ottoman Empire on 11 April 1920.
-The Constantinople government, with the bureaucracy, but without the parliament, was left active with the Sultan as the decision maker.
+The Istanbul government, with the bureaucracy, but without the parliament, was left active with the Sultan as the decision maker.

 The Treaty of Sèvres on 10 August 1920 finalized the partitioning of the Empire.
 At the time, in waves, approximately 150 politicians were exiled to Malta.
 The Turkish national movement, led by Mustafa Kemal, established the Grand National Assembly of Turkey in Ankara on 23 April 1920.